Pakz001/html5examples/3D/threeTest/Test/Readme.md

 book17 = chunks to world. lighted world and fog.<br>
 book18 = test with chunk and raycasting hud. (ray.at)<br>
 book19 = Hud using a secondary camera and viewport clipping.<br>
-book21 = World with camera keyboard control.
+book21 = World with camera keyboard control and buggy touch controls.